SCOPE: Selective Conformal Optimized Pairwise LLM Judging: Proofs of Validity

 Thus it suffices to show

 because then rearranging yields $\mathbb{E}[Z(x_{n+1},\hat{\lambda})]/\mathbb{E}[S(x_{n+1},\hat{\lambda})]\le \alpha$, which combined with Eq.~\ref{eq:fdr_ratio_in_proof} proves the claim.

 \paragraph{Key exchangeability step.} Consider the joint sample $(Z_1,\dots,Z_n,Z_{n+1})$, where $Z_{1:n}$ are the calibration examples and $Z_{n+1}$ is the test example.
 By assumption, these $n+1$ examples are exchangeable.
-The calibrated threshold $\hat{\lambda}$ is a (measurable) function of the calibration set $Z_{1:n}$ via Eq.~\ref{eq:scope_opt}.
-Following the standard LEC argument, exchangeability implies that the expectation of the linearized loss on the test point equals the expectation of the average linearized loss over all $n+1$ points evaluated at the same (random) threshold $\hat{\lambda}$:
+The calibrated threshold $\hat{\lambda}$ is a (measurable) symmetric function of the calibration set $Z_{1:n}$ via Eq.~\ref{eq:scope_opt}.
+This is the standard split-conformal swap argument: since $\hat{\lambda}$ depends on $Z_{1:n}$ only through its (unordered) empirical distribution, exchangeability of $(Z_1,\dots,Z_{n+1})$ implies that, in expectation, any of the $n{+}1$ points can play the role of the test point.
+Consequently, the expectation of the linearized loss on the test point equals the expected average of the linearized loss over all $n{+}1$ points evaluated at the same (random) threshold $\hat{\lambda}$: